MMauro94/matrix-revolution/README.md

 2. If the chain is only two matrices long, I can stop the optimization in order to keep accessing the data without using virtual operators
 3. While the chain has more than one element:
     1. Find the pair of matrices in the chain that will be the most efficient to multiply
-    2. Multiply the two matrices
-    3. Replacing the two matrices with the multiplication
+    2. Replacing the two matrices with a `MatrixData` that represents their multiplication
 4. The last matrix in the chain is the result of the multiplication

+In the end, there will be an optimized operation tree, which can be accessed in an optimal order.

 ##Sum between matrices of different types
 This library support adding matrices of different types.
 For example, a matrix of double is returned when adding a matrix of int and a matrix of doubles.